Yorkie puppies might be adorable and considered by most owners as their bundle of joy in the world, but they also need extra special care.

 This short read will allow you to determine the stages of Yorkie puppies’ growth and what developments they undergo in those stages.

 All dogs go through some development once they are born up to 6 weeks.
-These kinds of phases are called neonatal and transitional.
+These kinds of phrases are called neonatal and transitional.

 They need to locate their mother to breastfeed.
-The first milk the mother produces is essential for puppies because it contains antibodies that will give them immunity.
-It can help them protect from other diseases.
+The first milk the mother produces is essential for puppies because it contains antibodies to give them immunity.
+It can help them protect themselves from other diseases.

-During this period, all puppies spend most of the time sleeping.
+During this period, all puppies spend most of their time sleeping.
 They need to store enough energy, so when they are awake, they spend it nursing for growing and doubling their weight.

 Much like any other dog, they cannot support their weight until they reach 15 days in preparation for standing and walking.
-They also develop specific muscles and coordination when they try to move around to their mother and other siblings.
+They also develop specific muscles and coordination when moving around to their mother and other siblings.

-Transitional Period starts from 2 weeks up to 4 weeks, this is the time they develop ears, and they begin to open their eyes.
+The transitional Period starts from 2 weeks up to 4 weeks; this is when they develop ears and begin to open their eyes.
 They become more playful with their siblings and more influential in their new world.

 By this time, they developed eyesight.
-It is helpful for your pet’s mobility, as it started to walk and wag its tails.
-It is also the stage where they learn how to bark as a way of communicating with their mother and other siblings.
+It is helpful for your pet’s mobility as it started to walk and wag its tails.
+It is also the stage where they learn how to bark to communicate with their mother and other siblings.

-You need to take extra precautions as their human guardian to make sure that the early developmental stages are safely monitored and adequately guided.
+It would help if you took extra precautions as their human guardian to ensure that the early developmental stages are safely monitored and adequately guided.